marco-mart/Martinez-Chacon-Summative-Project-1/README.md

 Video Summary: https://youtu.be/kCeonKtori4

 My partner's and my submission for Summative Project 1, as a part of Netflix Pathways Advanced Java Bootcamp.
-The object was to build a REST API using Spring Boot (a Java based framework) and Spring MVC (to handle incoming HTTP requests).
+The objective was to build a REST API using Spring Boot (a Java based framework) and Spring MVC (to handle incoming HTTP requests).

-The projects revolves around 3 user stories:
+Our project focuses on 3 user stories:

 1. As an API user, I want to request a random quote so that I can expand my knowledge.
 2. As an API user, I want to request a random word and its definition so that I can expand my vocabulary.
 3. As an API user, I want to request a random answer to a question so that I can be entertained.

-We implemented these user stories using 3 API's:
+These user stories were implemented using 3 API's:

 Magic 8 Ball
 ------------